pluscloudopen/docs/content/en/docs/tutorials/zero-to-vm/_index.md

 ![screenshot of the bottom of the source menu](./2023-04-24_16-24.png)

-You are now in the "**Flavor**" menu where you have to choose flavor to size your new instance.
-Choose the "SCS-1V:1:20" flavor by clicking on the little "up" arrow at the end of the line.
+You are now in the "**Flavor**" menu where you have to choose a flavor to size your new instance.
+Choose the "**SCS-1V:1:20**" flavor by clicking on the little "up" arrow at the end of the line.

 ![screenshot of the flavor menu](./2023-04-24_16-28.png)